byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<sgp>** Meeting is starting
 **\<sgp>** 0.
 Introduction
-**\<sgp>** We would like to welcome everyone to this Monero Community Meeting
+**\<sgp>** We would like to welcome everyone to this ByteRub Community Meeting
 **\<cryptochangement>** hello all
-**\<sgp>** Link to agenda on GitHub: https://github.com/monero-project/meta/issues/105
+**\<sgp>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/105
-**\<sgp>** Monero Community meetings intend to be a discussion place for anything going on in the Monero Community.
+**\<sgp>** ByteRub Community meetings intend to be a discussion place for anything going on in the ByteRub Community.
 We plan to use this meeting and future meetings to encourage the community to share ideas and provide support.
 **\<sgp>** 1.
 Greetings
 **\<serhack>** hello
 **\<rehrar>** Yo yo